 Interested in learning more about marketing strategies for growing B2B brands?
-Check out our NXT Stage program.
+Check out our NXT Stage Approach.

 Blumberg: Many startups have postponed raising capital in this downturn because they think the door is shut while, in reality, many doors are still open.
 This isn’t to say that pricing expectations haven’t changed – they have and will continue to be adjusted or renegotiated during this time.

 It’s important for startups to prove their value now and as we emerge into the recovery.
 We’ve been pleasantly surprised that a number of our portfolio companies are doing so well through this downturn, and it’s because they are leveraging their natural digital advantages of digital innovation based on new technological adoption.